Here’s why you don’t need to worry:

 It’s all online somewhere

 There are a host of online education providers, and many of them are making their content freely available to support students in this situation.
 We’ll pull together useful links in our Facebook group, so you can find support for every subject online.
-You can also see these in our ‘cheat sheets’ blog post.

 See also: Tips for homeschooling your teenager